ArduPilot/ardupilot/README_AP_HAL.md

     driver
 *  `Dataflash*  dataflash` : Corresponds to ArduPilot `/libraries/DataFlash`
     driver
-*  `BetterStream* console` : New utility for warning and error reporting
+*  `ConsoleDriver* console` : New utility for warning and error reporting
 *  `GPIO*       gpio` : Corresponds to Arduino core `pinMode`, `digitalRead`, and `digitalWrite` functionality
 *  `RCInput*    rcin` : Corresponds to PPM input side of ArduPilot